Russia: Ex-officers convicted of planting drugs on reporter - News Break

 Russia: Ex-officers convicted of planting drugs on reporter

-MOSCOW (AP) — Five former Russian police officers were convicted Friday on charges of fabricating evidence in the 2019 drug arrest of a prominent investigative journalist.
-Ivan Golunov of the independent Meduza online news outlet was arrested in Moscow on drug-dealing charges that he rejected as a sham.
-The journalist argued the drugs found in his backpack and his apartment were planted by police in retaliation for his investigations of corruption in Moscow’s law enforcement agencies.www.fox44news.com
+MOSCOW (AP) — Five former Russian police officers have been convicted on charges of fabricating evidence in the 2019 drug arrest of a prominent investigative journalist.
+Ivan Golunov of the independent Meduza online news outlet had argued that drugs found in his backpack and his apartment were planted by police in retaliation for his investigations of Moscow police corruption.
+The charges against him were dropped days later after mass protests.
+On Friday, the Moscow City Court convicted the former officers on charges of abuse of authority, fabrication of evidence and drug possession and sentenced them to five to 12 years in prison.
+All but one had denied the charges.www.wcn247.com